-It is hard to imagine a more racist stereotype than using skin color as a proxy for merit, character, and qualifications.
-Nevertheless, subsequent Executive Orders from Presidents Barack Obama and Joe Biden have solidified the government's preference for racial and ethnic statistics over meritocratic values.
+It is the height of racist stereotyping to use skin color as a proxy for merit, character, and qualifications.
+Nevertheless, subsequent Executive Orders from Presidents Barack Obama and Joe Biden have solidified the government's preference for racial and ethnic statistics over meritocratic values.7

-The MLDC Report remains relevant today because DACODAI Chairman Lt.
-Gen. Lester Lyles, USAF (Ret.), also chaired the MLDC.
-The DACODAI, which prominently displays the MLDC Report and a collection of MLDC Issue Papers on its website, appears to be picking up where General Lyles' previous diversity commission left off.
+The MLDC Report remains relevant today because DACODAI Chairman Gen. Lester Lyles, USAF (Ret.), also chaired the MLDC.
+The DACODAI, which prominently displays the MLDC Report and a collection of MLDC Issue Papers on its website, appears to be picking up where General Lyles' previous diversity commission left off.8